 The increased turbidity from barges being moved into place was determined to be a short-term significant impact in the 2016 FEIS/EIR.
-The increased turbidity could temporarily impact local fish causing them to move away from the area; however, the increase in the number of barges across contract 2 would result in no new significant impacts.
+This increased turbidity could temporarily affect local fish, causing them to move away from the area.
+The short-term impact would be significant due to the increased number of sites scheduled for constructed at one time; however, the long-term impact would be less than anticipated in the 2016 FEIS/EIR due to the narrowed construction schedule.
+On balance, the anticipated increase in the number of barges to be used in performance of the Proposed Action is not expected to cause additional significant impacts to vegetation and wildlife above the level forecast in the 2016 FEIS/EIR.

 The Proposed Action has undergone design refinements to reduce the linear feet of required improvements.
-The proposed action will have no new significant effects to vegetation and wildlife.
-With implementation of avoidance, minimization measures and mitigation it would be less than significant.
+This reduction in length directly reduced impacts to vegetation and wildlife from the estimate provided in the 2016 FEIS/EIR.
+With implementation of avoidance, minimization measures and mitigation the effect of the Proposed Action on this resource would be less than significant.

-With the avoidance and minimization measures outlined in section 3.3.3 of the 2016 FEIS/EIR and mitigation measures outlined in Section of 3.6 of the 2020 SREL FSEA/SEIR the proposed action would be less than significant.
+In addition to the avoidance and minimization measures outlined in Section 3.3.3 of the 2016 FEIS/EIR and mitigation measures outlined in Section of 3.6 of the 2020 SREL FSEA/SEIR, the Proposed Action has undergone design refinements to reduce the linear feet of required improvements.
+This reduction in length would directly reduce impacts to vegetation and wildlife from the estimate provided in the 2016 FEIS/EIR.
+With implementation of these avoidance, minimization measures and mitigation the effect of the Proposed Action on this resource would be less than significant.